crosser/pdns-pipe-nmc/SPEC.md

 Translates into `NS` RR.
 Invalidates all other attributes, except the element of the `"map"` with empty key.
 Such element is analysed and its contents merged into the base domain before the check.

+Note: the value of the attribute  **must** be specified as fully qualified domain name of the host, and **must not** terminate with a dot.

 #### delegate attribute